-There is good reason the Louvre Museum is one of the absolute hard-hitters along side the Metropolitan, the Hermitage and British Museum.
+There’s good reason the Louvre Museum is one of the absolute hard-hitters along side the Metropolitan, the Hermitage and British Museum.
 The Louvre was build in 1190 first as a fortress, then as a royal residence, and is now one of the largest museum in the world.

-Right now they also have a temporary exhibition on Delacroix, which I didn’t see, but it’s suppose to be excellent.
+In time of writing, there’s a temporary exhibition on Delacroix, which I didn’t see, but it’s suppose to be excellent.
 So always keep an eye out for special guest stars.

 12 (OTHER) HIGHLIGHTS TOUR